fmorgner/newtype/source/doc/src/index.rst

    :name: new-type-usage-basic
    :caption: Basic usage of :cpp:class:`new_type`

-However, using :cpp:class:`new_type` in this fashion seem quite cumbersome.
+However, using :cpp:class:`new_type` in this fashion is quite cumbersome.
 Starting from the bottom, :literal:`unsigned int` can normally be shifted on to any :cpp:class:`std::basic_ostream`, like :cpp:var:`std::cout` in this example.
-Since printing values, among other things, is a common scenario, ``newtype`` provides facilities to support automatic derivation of supporting functions.
+Since printing values, among others, is a common use case, ``newtype`` provides facilities to support automatic derivation of supporting functions.

 .. literalinclude:: ../../examples/src/basic_usage_with_show.cpp
-   :emphasize-lines: 1,2,9
+   :emphasize-lines: 7,38
    :language: c++
    :linenos:
    :name: new-type-usage-basic-show
    :caption: Improved usability using the :cpp:var:`Show` derivation tag

-:ref:`new-type-usage-basic-show` demonstrates how the function template :cpp:func:`deriving` can be used to enable automatic derivation of the stream output operator for :literal:`Area`.
+:ref:`new-type-usage-basic-show` illustrates how the function template :cpp:func:`deriving` can be used to enable automatic derivation of the stream output operator for :literal:`Area`.
 Similarly, it is possible to derive the stream input operators of :literal:`Width` and :literal:`Height`, as shown in :ref:`new-type-usage-basic-read` below.

 .. literalinclude:: ../../examples/src/basic_usage_with_read.cpp
-   :emphasize-lines: 7,8,31,32,34
+   :emphasize-lines: 5,6,29,30,32
    :language: c++
    :linenos:
    :name: new-type-usage-basic-read